spfrantz/fcra-india/README.md

 This project aims to make these disclosures more accessible by accomplishing the following objectives:
 * Download and parse all disclosures to create a database of recipient organizations and their donors;
+* Merge this dataset with [disclosures obtained](http://csip.ashoka.edu.in/estimating-philanthropic-capital-in-india-datasets/) by Ashoka University's Centre for the Study of Impact & Philanthropy under the Right to Information Act;
 * Allow users to query the database by year, quarter, state, district, organization, and other characteristics, and to export a downloadable file for analysis;
 * Create an interactive visualization of foreign flows to Indian organizations;
 * Update the database each quarter.

+This repository currently provides the code used to download (`fcra_download.py`) the FCRA disclosures and parse them (`parse_fcra.py`)into an SQLite database.
+It also includes sample data for West Bengal.

 ## Technical overview